dashpay/platform/packages/dashmate/README.md

   -v, --verbose        use verbose mode for output --group=<value>      group name to use
   --hard               reset config as well as data

-DESCRIPTION
-  Reset group nodes
 ```

 With hard reset mode enabled, the corresponding node configs will be reset as well.
-It will be necessary to run node [setup](#set-up-node) again from scratch to start a new local node group.
+It will be necessary to run node [setup](#node-setup) again from scratch to start a new local node group.

 #### Create config group